VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 Let's take a quick look at how this works: there are four levels (1, 2, 3, 4) from the conversion of the numeric vector.
 These four levels can be provided with new labels (blue, green, purple, red).
 Thus, it is important that there are actually four levels, which we assign to the levels attribute.
-We don't need to assign the values for each observation of the variable, but only the unique levels.
+We don't need to assign the values for each observation of the variable, only the unique levels.

 Now, as I've noted, normal factors encode nominal scales.
 You can also encode ordinal variables with the :code:`ordered` type.
 Say we ordered the colors by their wavelengths: purple (with the shortest wavelength), blue, green, red.